 By Metro

-You can reach the Leonardo da Vinci Science and Technology Museum by taking metro M2 (green) to S. Ambrogio subway station, at a distance of 300 meters.
+You can reach the Leonardo da Vinci Science and Technology Museum by taking metro M2 (green) to the S. Ambrogio subway station 300 meters away.

 By Railway